 Startup Slam 3.0

-On October 1st we held our third annual StartupSlam event in Victoria, BC.
+On October 1st, 2016, we held our third annual StartupSlam event in Victoria, BC.
 The Sendwithus team, in partnership with Workday and the University of Victoria Computer Science Department, took over the Engineering and Computer Science building from 10 AM until 5:30 PM.
-The event was a whirlwind of activity with over 300 students, developers, and tech enthusiasts coming together for a day of workshops, education, and community building.
-This year’s record turnout was a 100% increase over last year, and a strong indicator of the growing Victoria tech community.
+The event was a whirlwind of activity, with over 300 students, developers, and tech enthusiasts coming together for a day of workshops, education, and community building.
+This year’s record turnout was a 100% increase over last year and a strong indicator of the growing Victoria tech community.

-StartupSlam could not have been possible without the support of our community partners, sponsors, and volunteers.
+StartupSlam would not have been possible without the support of our community partners, sponsors, and volunteers.
 This year’s StartupSlam was powered by Workday and several Workday volunteers were on the ground helping out throughout the day.
 Workday also hosted an awesome workshop on WebSockets.
-More than 20 local companies supported the event, proving how Victoria’s tech community loves coming together to share knowledge and insights with the next generation of developers and entrepreneurs.
+In addition, more than 20 local companies supported the event, proving how Victoria’s tech community loves coming together to share knowledge and insights with the next generation of developers and entrepreneurs.

 All of these companies came together to make StartupSlam 3.0 a huge success.